duncangrubbs/codeforacause/README.md

 Build an application that enhances or improves the management of this crisis or future instances.

 ## Concept
-A web application that crunches big data to determine communities that are most at risk (i.e. not enough PPE + growing cases + bad policy + aging/weak population).
-Focus on the ease of use, design, and implementation of core feature first.
+A web application that provides a daily digest of COVID news, allowing the user to filter out which updates they are seeing.
+It would store the settings in local storage, without the user having to create an account, etc.

 ## Tools
-- Backend - Ruby or Django?
-MongoDB? mySQL?
+- Backend - Lightweight Node
-- Frontend - Vue?
-React?, Sass, Rollup, Chai
+- Frontend - Pure HTML/CSS/JS + bundler?
+Rollup?
 - CI/CD - Github Actions
 - Deployment - Heroku